 Your commitment to the client relationship should be made apparent right away during the goal-setting process.
 Just because a client comes to you seeking a solution, doesn't mean they want to relinquish control over setting goals and developing plans for improving their business.

-Okay, so this doesn't mean you should forbid clients from asking you questions.
-That's a recipe for disaster.
-What this really means is that client relationships are all about proactive communication -- and in a business relationship, you have to be the one who takes the initiative.
+Client relationships are all about proactive communication.
+And in a business relationship, you have to be the one who takes the initiative.

 Instead, you should be proactive by reaching out to your clients and keeping them updated on your progress.
 Essentially, you become so good at keeping your clients "in the loop" that they don't have to ask for updates or information because you've already provided it.